 Attitude is one of the most important predictors of your success.
 Your perspective … Read the rest

 Competition is one of those driving forces that can either serve you or stall you.
 In First of all with getting straight, there are 7 billion people on this planet you alone cannot serve all of them and nor do you want to because some people are just not the right fit for what you’re doing.
 You want to be really clear on what you were focused on and what you want to accomplish.

 Competition can be a good thing.
-What happens when people start competing … Read the rest
+What happens when people start competing or looking … Read the rest

 EPISODE 21 – Addressing Fears and Feelings